-A religious faith that is uninspired, a hope or love that proceeds not from the immediate working of the divine nature within us can no more do any divine good to our souls, or unite them with the goodness of God, than an hunger after earthly food can feed us with the immortal bread of heaven.
-All that the natural or uninspired man does or can do in the church has no more of the truth or power of divine worship in it than that which he does in the field or shop through a desire of riches.
+A religious faith that is uninspired, a hope or love that proceeds not from the immediate working of the divine nature within us can no more do any divine good to our souls, or unite them with the goodness of God, than hunger after earthly food can feed us with the immortal bread of heaven.
+All that the natural or uninspired man does or can do in the church has no more of the truth or power of divine worship in it than what he does in the field or shop through a desire of riches.
 And the reason is because all the acts of the natural man, whether relating to matters of religion or the world, must be equally selfish and there is no possibility of their being otherwise.
-For self-love, self-esteem, self-seeking and living wholly to self are as strictly the whole of all that is or possibly can be in the natural man as in the natural beast; the one can no more be better or act above this nature than the other.
+For self-love, self-esteem, self-seeking and living wholly to self are as strictly the whole of all that is or possibly can be in the natural man as in the natural beast: the one can no more be better or act above this nature than the other.
 Neither can any creature be in a better or higher state than this until something supernatural is found in it.
-This supernatural "something" in the scripture called the Word, the Spirit or Inspiration of God is that alone from which man can have the first good thought about God or the least power of having more heavenly desires in his spirit than he has in his flesh.
+This supernatural "something" in the scripture called the Word, the Spirit, or Inspiration of God is the only source of any good thought about God that man can have.
+This something is the only source of the power to have more heavenly desires in man's spirit than he has in his flesh.

-A religion that is not wholly built upon this supernatural ground but solely stands upon the power of reasoning and conclusions of the natural uninspired man, has not so much as the shadow of true religion in it, but it is nothing in the same sense as an idol is said to be nothing, because the idol has nothing in it which is pretended by it.
-The work of religion has no divine good in it, but that it brings forth and keeps up essential union of the spirit of man with the Spirit of God.
-This essential union cannot be made but through love on both sides which works by the same essential nature of God [See Galatians 5:6].
+A religion that is not wholly built upon this supernatural ground but solely stands on the power of reasoning and conclusions of the natural uninspired man has not so much as the shadow of true religion in it.
+It is nothing in the same sense as an idol is said to be nothing, because the idol has nothing in it that is pretended by it.
+The work of religion has no divine good in it, except when it brings forth and keeps up essential union of the spirit of man with the Spirit of God.
+This essential union can only be made through love on both sides that works by the same essential nature of God [See Galatians 5:6].

 No man therefore can reach God with his own love or have union with Him by it, but he who is inspired with that One, same Spirit of love with which God loved Himself from all eternity and before there was any creature.
 Infinite hosts of new created heavenly beings can begin no new kind of love of God, nor have the least power of beginning to love Him at all, but so far as His own Holy Spirit of love is brought to life in them.
-This love that was then in God alone, can be the only love in creatures that can draw them to God; they can have no power of cleaving to Him, of willing that which He wills or adoring the divine nature, but by partaking of that eternal Spirit of love.
-Therefore the continual, immediate inspiration or operation of the Holy Spirit is the one, only possible ground of our continually loving God.
-And of this inspired love (and no other), it is that St. John says, "He that dwells in love dwells in God."
-Suppose it to be any other love brought forth by any other thing, but the Spirit of God breathing His own love in us and then it cannot be true that he who dwells in such love dwells in God.
+This love that was then in God alone, can be the only love in creatures that can draw them to God; they can have no power of cleaving to Him, of willing what He wills or adoring the divine nature, but by partaking of that eternal Spirit of love.
+Therefore the continual, immediate inspiration or operation of the Holy Spirit is the one, and only possible ground of our continually loving God.
+And of this inspired love (and no other) St. John says, "He that dwells in love dwells in God."
+Suppose it to be any other love brought forth by any other thing except the Spirit of God breathing His own love in us, and then it cannot be true that he who dwells in such love dwells in God.